DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Language

 In order to adapt the language of the theme set the `lang` property.
-Make sure you have copied the internationalization file from this repository to `_data/lang.yml`.
-Currently the following languages are supported:
+If you change it from its default, make sure you have copied the internationalization file from this repository to `_data/lang.yml`.
+Currently the following languages are included:

 - English: `en` (Default)
 - German: `de`